gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 *Private rulesets*

-If you want to run a the `tflint` hook with custom rulesets defined in a private repository, you will need to export locally a valid `GITHUB_OAUTH_TOKEN` token.
-Terragrunt will take that and expose it to the `tflint`-recognised authentication token - `GITHUB_TOKEN`.
+If you want to run a the `tflint` hook with custom rulesets defined in a private repository, you will need to export locally a valid `GITHUB_TOKEN` token.

 #### Troubleshooting